hapax/hapax.github.io/assets/hyperlaunch.md

 where $P_0$ is the pressure at $z=0$, and $\lambda_s$ is called the *scale height*.
-So, in our oomeist model, pressure decreases exponenentially,
+So, in our oomeist model, pressure decreases exponenentially, and is effectively zero after a few scale heights.
+(We will discuss the number of scale heights needed for engineering purposes below.)

 ##### 3.2.
 High pressure environment<a id="sec-3-2" name="sec-3-2"></a>